 He also helps companies drive growth by building new green and digital businesses.
 Recent examples include developing and launching a digital retail business; supporting a fintech along its growth journey; and setting up a new renewable energy fund.

 Kartik has also coauthored several acclaimed reports, including the Green Africa series, as well as a report about China’s economic influence in Africa.
 These have been featured on various media including BBC, Bloomberg, Economist, Financial Times, and others.

 Outside of the firm, Kartik serves on the Advisory Council of the University of Chicago's Graham School.
 For several years, Kartik also chaired the Board of Generation Kenya, a non-profit dedicated to developing and providing career opportunities for youth.

-Kartik earned an MBA from the University of Chicago Booth School of Business.
-In addition, he has an MS in operations research from the University of North Carolina at Chapel Hill and a bachelor’s degree in industrial engineering from the Indian Institute of Technology.
-He also taught business statistics for a couple of years at the UNC Kenan-Flagler Business School.
+Kartik earned a master’s in business administration from the University of Chicago Booth School of Business.
+He holds a master’s in operations research from the University of North Carolina at Chapel Hill, and a bachelor’s degree in industrial engineering from the Indian Institute of Technology.
+He also taught business statistics at the UNC Kenan-Flagler Business School.